by David J. Manura, (c) Scientific Instrument Services, Inc. 2004

 On startup, the above Main Menu is displayed from which you can reach all SIMION functionality.

-The typical steps one goes through when creating a SIMION simulation is as follows:
+The typical steps that one goes through when creating a SIMION simulation are as follows:

-- Create one or more potential arrays via the "New", "Modify" and "Save" functions.
-In SIMION, a "potential array" is a 2D or 3D matrix of points that defines your electrode geometries and potentials within a volume of space.
-It is like a bitmap image for potentials rather than for light intensities.
+• Create one or more potential arrays via the New, Modify and Save functions.
+In SIMION, a Potential Array is a 2D or 3D matrix of points that defines your electrode geometries and potentials within a volume of space.
+It is like a bitmap image for potentials (rather than for color intensities).

-- Given the potentials on the electrodes in each potential array, calculate the potentials on space points on each potential array with the "Refine" function.
-(This applies the Laplace equation.)
+• Given the potentials on the electrodes in each potential array, use the Refine function (which solves the Laplace Equation) to calculate the potentials on space points in the potential array.

-- Optionally, make final adjustments of the potentials on each electrode with the "Fast" function.
-This function can be performed even after "Refine," and even during the simulation, due to the Law of Superposition.
+• Optionally, make final adjustments of the potentials on each electrode with the Fast Adjust function.
+This function can be performed even after Refine, and even during the simulation, due to the Law of Superposition.
 This saves computation time.

-- Use the "View" function to create a workspace, place one or more instances of refined potential arrays on workspace, and fly ions.
+• Use the View/Load Workbench function to create a workspace, place one or more instances of refined potential arrays on workspace, and fly particle trajectories.

-In this demo version, the "Refine" function and the ion flight ability is disabled.
+In this demo version, the Refine function is removed.
 All examples distributed with the demo come pre-refined and pre-flown so that you can at least see what the output looks like.

-One initial point of guidence is worth stressing.
-If you a question on any button or graphical control in SIMION, hover your mouse button over it and press F1.
-This will display on-line help.
+One initial point of guidance is worth stressing.
+If you have a question on any button or graphical control in SIMION, hover your mouse button over it and/or press F1, which will display a quick tooltip help.

 Einzel example